 South-east Bangkok.
 Pick up arranged from BTS Skytrain stations at Punnawithi or Udom Sok.

 14) Blue Elephant restaurant and cooking school

 The elegant Blue Elephant restaurant and cooking school is housed in a historic building that dates back to the early 1900s.
 Sympathetically renovated in 2002, this is a lovely setting for those wishing to eat sumptuous Thai food or those wanting to learn some of the secrets to creating quality Thai dishes.
 The Blue Elephant restaurant is open seven days a week for lunch and dinner.
 The cooking school is open on weekday mornings.

 Adjacent to Surasak BTS Skytrain station on South Sathorn Road.

 15) Rooftop dining with views of Lumphini Park

 There is no shortage of rooftop restaurants in Bangkok and for many you pay a sky-high premium for the food to go with the sky-high views.
 For something more reasonably priced, Park Society and the attached Hi-So Bar offer attentive service and magnificent views over Lumphini Park.
-And if you have a sweet tooth, check out the indulgent and ever-so-tempting chocolate treats on offer at Chocolab cafe on the ground floor of the So Sofitel hotel.
+And if you have a sweet tooth, check out the indulgent and ever-so-tempting chocolate treats on offer at Chocolab cafe on the ground floor of the SO / Bangkok hotel.